UmairFaheem042/end_to_end_DevOps_Project/README.md

 - Practical operational problem-solving

 > **Project Context:**
 > CashFlow starts as a standalone MERN application developed by me earlier.
 >
 > In this project, I reuse that application and focus on **layering enterprise-style OPS / DevOps capabilities on top of it**, including CI/CD pipelines, API gateway integration, centralized logging, monitoring, and controlled service lifecycles.
 >
-> This approach mirrors real-world environments where DevOps engineers typically inherit running services and evolve them operationally rather than building systems from scratch.
+> This mirrors real-world environments where DevOps engineers typically inherit existing services and evolve them operationally rather than building systems from scratch.

+> **Enterprise Exposure Context:**
+> While working alongside an Oracle OPS team as an intern, I observe real enterprise operational workflows but have limited hands-on access to production systems and licensed tools.
+> To bridge this gap, I recreate similar workflows using open-source alternatives, allowing me to practice deployment, observability, automation, and service operations in a realistic environment.

 ---